-Risk of Injury or Fatality (RIF) The injury burden predicted using a simulation model to combine the probability of occurrence of harm (estimated as occurrence rates) to someone interacting or exposed to TSSA-regulated devices/ technologies and severity of that harm.
+Risk of Injury or Fatality (RIF) is the injury burden predicted using a simulation model to combine the probability of occurrence of harm (estimated as occurrence rates) to someone interacting with or exposed to TSSA-regulated devices/technologies and severity of that harm.
 The Risk of Injury or Fatality (RIF) metric is expressed in fatality-equivalents per exposed population (expressed in millions) per year (FE/mpy).
-This measure of risk accounts for historical occurrences while taking into consideration the uncertainties and variability inherent in the involved parameters such as the occurrence rate, number of victims, age of each victim and types of injuries sustained.
+Risk of Injury or Fatality (RIF) This measure of risk accounts for historical occurrences while taking into consideration the uncertainties and variability inherent in the involved parameters such as the occurrence rate, number of victims, age of each victim and types of injuries sustained.
 Refer to Appendix M for additional details.
 Composite Risk of Injury or Fatality A single quantified measure of risk of injury or fatality across TSSA-regulated sectors in Ontario.
 The estimate is only for reporting purposes and may be used for benchmarking.
-Sensitive Sub populations Populations with persons more at risk than the general population because they are less able to respond to an occurrence (e.g., in schools, retirement and long-term care homes, etc.).
-Time to Compliance (TTC) The time required for a client to have the work completed as specified in a TSSA inspector's order due to a deficiency found during an inspection.
+Sensitive Sub-populations Sensitive Sub-populations are populations with persons more at risk than the general population because they are less able to respond to an occurrence (e.g., in schools, retirement and long-term care homes, etc.).
+Time to Compliance (TTC) Time to Compliance (TTC) refers to the time required for a client to have the work completed as specified in a TSSA inspector's order due to a deficiency found during an inspection.
 Also known as time to comply.
-Trend A statistically representative measure for the noticeable tendency or movement toward, or in, a particular direction over a measured period of time (e.g. positive trend, negative trend and no significant quarterly trend).
+Trend A Trend is a statistically representative measure for the noticeable tendency or movement toward, or in, a particular direction over a measured period of time (e.g., positive trend, negative trend and no significant quarterly trend).
 Refer to Appendix M for additional details.